-In complex network theory, as is mentioned above, they discovered that there are significant relations between behavior of agents on the network and underlying network structure mainly in evolutionary games literature.
-Generally speaking, scale free network enhances cooperative behavior.
-This kind of relation between games and network is one of the motivations which leads us to study real network structure.
+In complex network theory, as is mentioned above, they discovered that there are significant relations between behavior of agents on the network and underlying network structure mainly in evolutionary games (Ohtsuki et al. (2006); Santos and Pacheco (2005); Abramson and Kuperman (2001)).
+This kind of relation between games and network is one of the motivations which drives us to study real network structure.
 As to hierarchical structure, Jeromos and Gyorgy (2005) discussed that PD games on hierarchical regular lattice, the highest frequency of cooperation occurs in the middle layers, if there are enough layers.
 They discussed optimum number of layers for the community.
-They also discussed that cooperation of PD game is diminished on hierarchical scale free network.
+They also discussed cooperation of PD game is diminished on hierarchical scale free network.
 Aoki and Yoshikawa (2006) discussed the importance of hierarchical structure in Finance and Economics.

 Speaking of degree correlation, co-star and co-author relations have positive degree correlation, on the other hand, gene network, protein network, nerve circuit and food chain, that appear in Biology, have negative correlation.
-Artificial network like power grid and Inter Net have negative but weak correlation.
+Artificial network like power grid and Internet have negative but weak correlation.
 Degree correlation differs across different networks.
 Positive correlation tends to lower percolation transition point Newman (2002); Callaway, Hopcroft, Kleinberg, Newman and Strogatz (2001).
 In particular, it is well known that degree correlation affects synchronization of oscillators on the network Motter, Zhou and Kurths (2005); Di Bernardo, Garofalo and Sorrentino (2007); Sorrentino, di Bernardo, Cuellar and Boccaletti (2006); di Bernardo, Garofalo and Sorrentino (2005).
 In this sense, degree correlation is an important feature of the network.